Russian ships arriving for Manila goodwill visit

 Admiral Tributs, a large anti-submarine ship, and Boris Butoma, a Chilikin-class fleet replenishment oiler, will be welcomed by top Navy officials when they arrive at Pier 15, South Harbor, Manila, according to Capt.
 Lued Lincuna, Navy spokesman.

-The ships forming part of the Russian Navy Pacific Fleet are headed by its deputy commander, Rear Adm.
+The ships forming part of the Russian Navy Pacific Fleet is headed by its deputy commander, Rear Adm.
 Eduard Mikhailov.

 There will also be courtesy calls, tours of historical places within Manila and Cavite, capability demonstration, goodwill games, wreath- laying, shipboard tours and send-off ceremony, among other activities.